1RedOne/1redone.github.io/_posts/2017-06-05-the-quest-for-true-silent-mdm-enrollment.md

 Now, you can run SysPrep or otherwise capture this image, and the changes will persist.
 You could also run these steps by running a PowerShell script with SCCM, MDT, GPO or whatever you want.

-With all of these steps in place, check out what happens when you invoke the Provisioning Package now! \[wpvideo mZpnvYLZ\]
+With all of these steps in place, check out what happens when you invoke the Provisioning Package now!

+## End Result

+{%include youtube.html video="IJPmN0dTyq8"%}

 ### Conclusion